-Review Board is responsible for providing a safe environment for human subject research
+As a publicly funded institution of higher education, Columbus State’s Institutional Review Board (IRB) is responsible for providing a safe environment for human subject research at the College.

 The College’s IRB registration number is IRB00006185.

 IRB activities are administered by the Office of Institutional Effectiveness.

 - Federal Regulations on Human Subjects Research (45 CFR 46)

 - U.S. Dept of Health & Human Services Office for Human Research Protections - About Research Participation

 - Columbus State's Federalwide Assurance (FWA) for the Protection of Human Subjects